Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Chilean Chardonnay

 Chardonnay loves the climate and soil types of Chile and produces some stunning wines, both oaked and increasingly unoaked.
-It is grown across the country, but performs best in some of the cooler climate areas, such as Bio-Bio and the region, where it truly stars, Casablanca and the Leyda Valley.
+It is grown across the country, but performs best in some of the cooler climate areas, such as Limari Valley and, where it truly stars, Casablanca Valley and Leyda Valley.

 Styles vary greatly, from the more traditional oak aged styles in the central valley, to the new wave, of vibrant, fresh, often unoaked, or lightly oaked styles made in Casablanca, Bio-Bio and other cool climate areas.
 The oaked styles are rich, bold, full of toasty, tropical fruit, and a creamy vanilla edge; the newer, fresher styles, celebrate the pure fruit quality, with lively, citrus-streaked white peach, creamy fruit, and have a distinctive streak of minerality and zest.

-Food matching ideas: Rich fish dishes (salmon, creamy fish pie), buttery roast chicken, pork in a creamy sauce, brie and other soft cheeses.
-Lighter, zippier styles: lightly spiced dishes, seafood.
+Food matching ideas: For your oaky Chardonnay, choose rich fish dishes (salmon, creamy fish pie), buttery roast chicken, pork in a creamy sauce, brie and other soft cheeses.
+For the lighter, zippier styles, choose lightly spiced dishes and seafood.

 Chilean Sauvignon Blanc

 Sauvignon Blanc has turned into one of Chile’s biggest success stories, and is perfectly suited to the cooler climate areas.
-Grown at altitude in the north, by the coast in the Casablanca area, and in the cool south, it produces whites which provide a viable alternative to those sauvignon Blanc drinkers who want to explore further than New Zealand.
+Grown at altitude in the north in Elqui Valley, by the coast in regions like San Antonio Valley, and in the cool southern region, it produces whites which provide a viable alternative to those sauvignon Blanc drinkers who want to explore further than New Zealand.

-The style is different, and slightly tighter and edgy, but less herbaceous and grassy than many South African versions, producing, verdant, fresh, zesty whites, with a ripe, tropical edge and delicious citrussy character.
+The general style is different, and slightly tighter and edgy, but less herbaceous and grassy than many South African versions, producing, verdant, fresh, zesty whites, with a ripe, tropical edge and delicious citrussy character.
+Somewhere between the South African and New Zealand style is the way to look at it.

 Food matching ideas: seafood, pan-fried fish, zingy green salads or goats cheese salad, asparagus, Thai and Chinese dishes, mild Indian curries.